 Bicep vs. Terraform: I've Shipped Both

-I'd like to skip the war.
+Ask "Bicep or Terraform?" in the wrong channel and you'll start a holy war I'd rather sit out.
 I've written infrastructure-as-code in both, run both in production, and used both to take environment provisioning from days down to under an hour.
 They both solve the same core problem: declarative, version-controlled infrastructure.

 The Same Job, Two Accents